 Normally the aorta arises from the left ventricle and the pulmonary artery arises from the right ventricle.
 In truncus arteriosus both vessels are combined into one vessel.
 A hole between the two ventricles is usually also present.
 As a result, unoxygenated and oxygenated blood mix completely.
-This causes too much blood to be sent to the lungs and not enough oxygentated blood to get to the heart and the rest of the body.
+This causes too much blood to be sent to the lungs and not enough oxygenated blood to get to the heart and the rest of the body.

-Updated by: Larry A. Weinrauch, MD, Assistant Professor of Medicine, Harvard Medical School, Cardiovascular Disease and Clinical Outcomes Research, Watertown, MA.
-Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Updated by: Michael A. Chen, MD, PhD, Associate Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.